CMSTrackerDPG/cms-tkdpg-software-knowledge-transfer/docs/certhelper/apps/certifier/views/certify.md

 This case applies when the user clicks any of the dataset buttons on the `/openruns/` page, in the table generated when searching for open runs.

+#### If requested OmsRun and/or RunRegistry information is not available

+Input fields are presented to the user instead of a display, so that they can edit the missing OmsRun and OmsFill information manually.